 Talanoa Dialogue Submission

-From Citizens’ Climate Education, for the Citizens’ Climate Engagement Network and partners in the Education, Communication, and Outreach Stakeholders (ECOS) community.
+- From Citizens’ Climate Education, for the Citizens’ Climate Engagement Network and partners in the Education, Communication, and Outreach Stakeholders (ECOS) community.

 The Citizens’ Climate Engagement Network emerged from an open process of citizen engagement in preparation for the COP21 in Paris.
 It is supported by a coalition of leaders, organizations, stakeholder groups, and UN officers, and aims to establish as an ongoing norm for intergovernmental negotiation the open engagement of citizens and stakeholders in the setting of targets and recommendation of locally rooted policy priorities.

 Article 6 of the UN Framework Convention on Climate Change calls for public participation in the design and implementation of climate policy.
 The CCEN (also known by its URL and social media brand Engage4Climate) has created a Talanoa Dialogue Engagement Toolkit, to facilitate the structured engagement of any and all non-Party stakeholders wishing to contribute constructively to the UN climate negotiating process.
 The ACE Dialogues on “action for climate empowerment” under Article 6 have created a foundation for the Talanoa Dialogue, and for making such open engagement a permanent part of the UN climate negotiating process.